ykskb/phrag/README.md

 ![main](https://github.com/ykskb/phrag/actions/workflows/test.yml/badge.svg)

-Phrag creates a GraphQL handler from RDBMS schema.
-All needed is a connection to a DB with [proper constraints](#design).

-Phrag has an [interceptor signal](#interceptor-signals) feature to inject custom logics per GraphQL operation.
+### Overview

+Phrag transforms RDBMS to GraphQL with an idea that DB schema with PKs/FKs can sufficiently represent data models/relationships of GraphQL.

+Tables become queryable as root objects containing nested objects of relationships.
+Mutations (`create`, `update` and `delete`) are also created per tables with their PKs as identifiers.

+Additionally, Phrag allows custom functions to be configured before & after DB accesses per resource operations.
 It can make GraphQL more practical with things like access control and event firing per queries/mutations.

-#### Features:
+### Features:

 - CRUD operations (`query` and `create`/`update`/`delete` mutations) created per resource with [Lacinia](https://github.com/walmartlabs/lacinia).